Fay Sampson’s Family History

-The Carys are widely held to come from Castle Cary in Somerset, but there are researchers who believe that their true home is St Giles on the Heath, a village once in Cornwall but now in West Devon.
+The Carys are widely held to come from Castle Cary in Somerset, but but research has proved that to be untrue.
+Their true home is probably St Giles on the Heath, a village once in Cornwall but now in West Devon.
 It lies close to the Cornish border, 5 miles north of Launceston, between the river Tamar and the Cary brook.
 The manor of Kari was the only one listed in this parish in the Domesday Book.
 The Cary family are thought to have originated here in the 13th century.

 St Giles on the Heath, River Tamar

 Together with his brother Sir William Cary, John was twice Member of Parliament for Devon.

 MARGARET HOLLEWAY was the daughter and heiress of Robert Holleway from the manor of that name in North Lew, NW of Okehampton.
 She was born in 1354 and appears to be an only child.
 Her mother’s name is unknown.

 Their children include at least four sons: Robert 1375, John 1377, William 1378 and Thomas 1379.

 John purchased the manor of Clovelly, the home of his grandmother Margaret Bozon.
 Clovelly is a fishing village on the steep-sided north Devon coast.
 The Carys are not thought to have made their home there.

 John was a strong supporter of Richard II.
 He rose to become Chief Baron of the Exchequer in 1386.